Book nook

 A book nook or a bookshelf insert is a miniature diorama designed to fit between books on a shelf.
 They often depict a form of a street or similar setting in a theme from famous books.
 Book nook can also make a form of a 3D model.
 They are similar to bookends but are placed in the middle of the books rather than on the ends.

 The idea seems to have originated in 2018 from a Japanese artist called Monde.
-The concept became popular on Reddit, with the r/booknooks subreddit going from zero to 7,900 members in just two days.

 The model is usually inspired by a theme from a famous book, e.g. Harry Potter (like popular Diagon Alley).
 People can buy book nooks fully assembled, or create them on their own.
-There are book nook kits that enthusiasts can use as a starting point.